 The peak of automation maturity is removing the approval safeties and allowing playbooks on endpoints to run without intervention.
 This enables high-quality response and remediation to take place regardless of where an affected system is located or what time of day it is for your security team.

 Learn more about responding to detections with automation.

-If you subscribe to Red Canary Active Remediation add-on to the Red Canary platform, then Red Canary Incident Handlers will respond to detections by taking remedial action on your covered endpoints via the tools available in your supported EDR software.
+If you subscribe to Red Canary Active Remediation add-on to the Red Canary platform, then Red Canary incident handlers will respond to threats by taking remedial action on your covered endpoints via the tools available in your supported EDR software.

 Reporting on your performance

 Every great security program continually improves over time, and Red Canary is focused on helping you understand how you’re doing.